 The topics cover the basics of management theory across multiple disciplines.
-In addition, the Certificate can be applied to the General B.A. and B.M.A.Sc. degrees.
-The equivalent of 10 one-credit courses is required for completion of the Certificate.
+In addition, the Certificate can be applied to the B.A.
+(General) and B.M.A.Sc. degree programmes.
+The equivalent of 10 one-credit courses are required for completion of the Certificate.
+This certificate is closed to any student with an Honours or Major degree in Business Administration or with a Minor or Concentration in Business Administration.